josevcm/nfc-laboratory/README.md

  ![APP](/doc/nfc-spy-capture2.png?raw=true "Protocol detail example")

+ ## SDR Receivers tested

+ I have tried several receivers obtaining the best results with AirSpy Mini, I do not have more devices but surely it works with others.

+ - AirSpy Mini: Better results, tuning the third harmonic 40.68Mhz, with a sampling frequency of 10 Mbps, with these parameters it is possible to capture the communication up to 424 Kbps.

+  - RTL SDR: Wors tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling rate of 3Mbps, it only allows you to capture the commands.

+  - Lime SDR: I couldn't finish the job with this receiver, maybe one day ...

  ### Licensing

  This project is published under the terms of the MIT license, however there are parts of it that I have used and are subject to other types of licenses, please check if you are interested in this work.